 meet the team

-Paula has set the pages of every single issue of The Herald, which is quite a feat in itself, and has 30 years’ experience in the publishing industry.
+Paula has set the pages of every single issue of The Herald, which is quite a feat in itself, and has over 30 years’ experience in the publishing industry.
 She can also create your advertising artwork for you.
-With an excellent knowledge of local businesses, Paula also handles all the invoicing and accounts for Herald Publishing.
+With an excellent knowledge of local businesses, Paula also handles all the company invoicing and accounts.

-Also a new recruit to the team, James has previously worked in retail, printing and corporate events.
-Very much the face of The Herald out in the community, as every 3 weeks he makes all the deliveries to our Distribution Points with the latest issue.
+With many years’ experience in retail, printing, distribution and corporate events, James is the face of The Herald out in the community, making all the deliveries to all our Distribution Points with the latest issue every three weeks.

 "We have a regular front page advert and editorial spot in The Herald and we find it really works for promoting our designers, collections and any events or sales we have throughout the year."